Jump to section

 If the gastrointestinal tract fails to filter the partially digested foods and those particles enter the body, your cat’s immune system will detect these nutrients as foreign invaders to the body and begin attacking them.
 This triggers an allergic reaction.
 The more chicken or chicken products your cat eats the more intense the allergic reaction.

-Your cat has leaky gut or more appropriately dysbiosis; this means that your cat will have the same immune response every time they eat chicken or some other food that they have become intolerant.
+Some experts think allergies are linked to a cat's leaky gut or, in other words, their 'dysbiosis'; this means that your cat will have the same immune response every time they eat chicken or some other food that they have become intolerant.

 If you suspect your cat has developed an allergy to their food, in particular chicken or chicken by-products, your veterinarian may refer you to a veterinary dermatologist for further testing and to rule out possible skin conditions.